peterpakos/craftercms/README.md

 ```

 ## Provision
-To create and provision new environment, run:
+If you have made any changes to the Ansible automation codebase and wish to run
+the Ansible playbook to deploy these changes, run:
 ```
-make deploy
+make provision
 ```

 ## Rebuild